oteku/node-reinforcement/problems/timers/problem.md

 * create a `timer.js` file and copy paste this code

-* implemente this scenario :
+* implement this scenario using timers :

 1. Sensa must say "For the north" each second, during 10 seconds